hashicorp/vagrant/website/source/docs/cli/box.html.md

 * `--provider VALUE` - The provider-specific box to remove with the given name.
 This is only required if a box is backed by multiple providers.
   If there is only a single provider, Vagrant will default to removing it.

-# Box prune

-**Command: `vagrant box prune`**

-This command removes old versions of installed boxes.
-If the box in currently in use vagrant will ask you if you to confirm.

-## Options

-* `--provider PROVIDER` - The specific provider type for the boxes to destroy.

-* `--dry-run` - Only print the boxes that would be removed.

-* `--name NAME` - The specific box name to check for outdated versions.

-* `--force` - Destroy without confirmation even when box is in use.

 # Box Repackage